How to Estimate Total Fabric Cost for Any Sewing Project

 Fabric is usually the largest material cost, but notions add up:

-- Zippers: $3–8 each
+- Zippers: $3 to 8 each

-- Buttons: $8–20 for a quality set
+- Buttons: $8 to 20 for a quality set

-- Interfacing: $3–8/yard
+- Interfacing: $3 to 8/yard

-- Batting (for quilts): $15–30 for a queen-size roll
+- Batting (for quilts): $15 to 30 for a queen-size roll

-- Drapery hardware (rods, rings, hooks): $25–80+ per window
+- Drapery hardware (rods, rings, hooks): $25 to 80 or more per window

-Budget $15–50 for notions on most projects.
-For quilts, add $25–35 for batting.
-For garments, add $20–40 for notions depending on closures.
+Budget $15 to 50 for notions on most projects.
+For quilts, add $25 to 35 for batting.
+For garments, add $20 to 40 for notions depending on closures.

 Building Your Project Budget

-1. **Calculate yardage** with the [fabric calculator](/fabric-calculator) for each material component
+- Calculate yardage with the fabric calculator for each material component

-2. **Add buffers:** pattern repeat, shrinkage (5–10%), cutting buffer (¼–½ yard)
+- Add buffers: pattern repeat, shrinkage (5 to 10 percent), cutting buffer (¼ to ½ yard)

-3. **Multiply by price:** research price per yard before committing
+- Multiply by price: research price per yard before committing

-4. **Add notions:** estimate based on project type
+- Add notions: estimate based on project type

-5. **Total:** compare to your budget before you buy
+- Total: compare to your budget before you buy

 If the total is higher than your budget, adjust fabric choice (a cotton-linen blend at $18/yard instead of pure linen at $28/yard), reduce fullness ratio on curtains, or simplify the design.

-Knowing the real cost before you start prevents mid-project budget shock and helps you decide whether to splurge on the fabric you really love or find a quality alternative that fits your budget.
+Knowing the real cost before you start prevents mid-project budget shock and helps you decide whether to splurge on the fabric you love or find a quality alternative that fits your budget.